-The Weak Equivalence Principle (WEP) is a cornerstone of the Einstein's Theory of General Relativity (hereafter GR), and can be broadly seen as implying the universal coupling between matter and gravity.
-On the other hand, any theory in which the local coupling constants become effectively spacetime dependent, while respecting the principles of locality and general covariance, will entail some kind of fundamental field controlling such dependence, and coupling in different manners to the various types of matter.
-Such field, usually taken to be a scalar field, will generically mediate new forces between {\it macroscopic} objects, which would look, at the empirical level, as modifications of gravitation which might, in principle, lead to effective violations of the universality of free fall for {\it test} bodies in external gravitational fields.
+Of particular interest for us here will be any theory in which the local coupling constants are taken to be effectively space-time dependent, while respecting the principles of locality and general covariance, as those entail some kind of fundamental field controlling the spatial dependence, with the field, generically, coupling in different manners to the various types of matter.
+Such field, usually taken to be a scalar field, generically mediates new forces between {\it macroscopic} objects, which would look, at the empirical level, as modifications of gravitation which might, in principle, lead to effective violations of the UFF for {\it test} bodies in external gravitational fields.
 For this reason, most theories that predict variations of fundamental constants also predict effective violations of the WEP~\cite{Bekenstein82,Barrow02,Olive02,DP94,Palma03}.
-The point is that the rest energy of a macroscopic body is made of many contributions related to the energies associated with various kinds of interactions (strong, weak, electromagnetic) and such components would be affected differently by the light scalar field.
-From the experimental point of view, we must thus consider the very strong limits on possible violations of the WEP that come from E\"{o}tv\"{o}s-Roll-Krotkov-Dicke and Braginsky-Panov experiments and their modern reincarnations~\cite{Adel,RKD64,Braginski72,KeiFall82,1994PhRvD..50.3614S,2008PhRvL.100d1101S} which explore the differential acceleration of test bodies.
-In fact the latest bounds give $\frac{\Delta a}{a} \simeq 10^{-13}$, severely constraining the viability of many models.
-In the most precise kind of experiments on this line, a continuously rotating torsion balance instrument is used to measure the acceleration difference toward a large source (like the Earth, a lake, or a mountain) of test bodies with the same mass but different composition.
+For instance, the rest energy of a macroscopic body is made of many contributions related to the energies associated with various kinds of interactions (strong, weak, electromagnetic) and such components would be affected differently by a light scalar field.
+From the experimental point of view, one needs to confront the very strong limits on possible violations of the WEP that come from E\"{o}tv\"{o}s-Roll-Krotkov-Dicke and Braginsky-Panov experiments and their modern reincarnations~\cite{Adel,RKD64,Braginski72,KeiFall82,1994PhRvD..50.3614S,2008PhRvL.100d1101S} which explore the differential acceleration of {\it test} bodies in gravitational contexts.
+In fact current bounds reach sensitivities of order $\frac{\Delta a}{a} \simeq 10^{-13}$ (or more), and thus can, in principle, constrain the viability of many models.